 This moment, the reveal that Sir Gareth was originally christened “Gwyneth” and raised in Orkney as a girl, is my favorite moment in the piece.
 This notion, when it came to me, showed me that this ridiculously ambitious idea of using the Arthur legend for a song about inclusion just might work, and I could make the thing my own.

-I needed a name for the assigned birth identity, one that would be head-smackingly obvious had been converted to Gareth.
-Welsh, like Gareth.
+I needed a name for the assigned birth identity, one that would be head-smackingly obvious had been changed to Gareth.
+A Welsh name, like Gareth and his brothers, but obviously female.
 “Gwyneth” was also a no-brainer.

-(I’ll always remember when I got this idea, because later that night was when HBO’s Watchmen series aired Episode 6, “This Extraordinary Being”, and wowed all of us with a reveal an unexpected identity for a character we had always assumed was something else.
+(I’ll always remember when I got this idea, because later that night was when HBO’s Watchmen series first aired Episode 6, “This Extraordinary Being”.
+Spoiler alert: The episode centered on Hooded Justice, a background character presented as obviously white in the original comics, turning out to have been a Black NYC police officer, driven to become the very first masked vigilante in response to the racial injustice he faced at the hands of his white fellow officers.
 I remember being relieved that I’d had found my twist before I saw this episode, because I would hate to have stolen it from them.)

 When it came time to start writing out the verses, this was the verse I wrote first, because it was the moment that resonated for me the strongest.
 Later, when I realized I had a six-verse, nine-minute first draft, I struggled with what to do.
 Nine minutes is a lot to ask of an audience, and would this message be lost if the piece was too long to hold an audience’s attention?
 At the suggestion of a fellow bard, I thought hard about cutting a verse, and the obvious choice was this one.
 The song works without it.
 The idea came to me well after I’d started preparing the piece.
 And yet…there is killing your darlings, and there is tearing your heart out.